Malivil/TTT-Randomat-20-Jingle-Jam-2021/README.md

 \
 **ConVars**
 \
+_ttt_randomat_hellosanta_ - Default: 1 - Whether this event is enabled.\
+_ttt_randomat_hellosanta_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
+_ttt_randomat_hellosanta_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
 _randomat_hellosanta_blocklist - Default: - The comma-separated list of weapon IDs to not give out.
 For example: "ttt_m9k_harpoon,weapon_ttt_slam"._

 ## Jingle Bells